-- 1. Prevention and early detection: we will focus on preventing diseases by enabling healthy lives and finding diseases early through regular screening and checkups by increasing access to preventative services and support and more personalised care.
-We have started work to encourage and facilitate increasing uptake in all of our vaccination programmes. - 2.
+- 1. Prevention and early detection: we will focus on preventing diseases by promoting healthy lives and finding diseases early through regular screenings and checkups and earlier access to healthcare for underserved groups. - 2.
 Chronic disease management: we will focus on managing chronic diseases such as diabetes, heart disease, and cancer to stop things getting worse and improve your quality of life. - 3.
-Improving access, experience and outcomes of care: it is important that everyone gets fairer outcomes from health and care services, regardless of where they live. - 4.
-Health Promotion: we will enable people to take control of their health and well being, through addressing the barriers to good health.
+Access to care: it is important that everyone has access to quality healthcare services, regardless of where they live. - 4.
+Health education: we will increase awareness of the steps people can take and the support they can get to be healthy, prevent disease and manage long-term conditions, so that people can have the best chance to tackle the things that get in the way of being healthy.

 - 5. Social determinants of health: things like poverty, education, and housing have a far bigger impact on health than treating sickness.
 To improve the health of our communities, it is vital we look at these issues. - 6.
 Technology and innovation: we will be bold and determined in using technical innovations to improve how we deliver healthcare services, increase efficiency, and improve your health outcomes.
 We want to be world-class in using data, artificial intelligence and digital solutions to improve lives.
-However, when doing this we will make sure we continue to provide services that meet the needs of people who are less able to use digital services.
+By doing this we will make sure we continue to provide services that meet the needs of people who are less able to use digital services.